snakkleipaa/SolitaDevAcademyApplication/README.md

 #### Running the frontend server:

-Move into the frontend folder inside vaccines
+Move into the 'frontend' folder inside 'vaccines'

 Run 'npm install' to install the dependencies